catalystneuro/neuroconv/docs/user_guide/backend_control.rst

 Find out more about chunking and compression in the `advanced NWB tutorials for dataset I/O settings <https://pynwb.readthedocs.io/en/stable/tutorials/advanced_io/h5dataio.html#sphx-glr-tutorials-advanced-io-h5dataio-py>`_.

-Find out more about chunking and compression in the `advanced NWB tutorials for iterative data write <https://pynwb.readthedocs.io/en/stable/tutorials/advanced_io/plot_iterative_write.html#sphx-glr-tutorials-advanced-io-plot-iterative-write-py>`_.
+Find out more about memory buffering of large source files in the `advanced NWB tutorials for iterative data write <https://pynwb.readthedocs.io/en/stable/tutorials/advanced_io/plot_iterative_write.html#sphx-glr-tutorials-advanced-io-plot-iterative-write-py>`_.

 Default configuration
 ---------------------

-By default, NeuroConv will create NWB files using the HDF5 backend.

-By default, all datasets will be chunked into ~10 MB pieces, each piece compressed using GZIP (level 4), and large amounts of data will be buffered ~500 MB at a time.

-To retrieve a default configuration for an in-memory ``NWBFile`` object, simply call the ``get_default_backend_configuration`` function...
+To retrieve a default configuration for an in-memory ``pynwb.NWBFile`` object, use the ``get_default_backend_configuration`` function...

 .. code-block:: python